-How strong is marijuana?
+How Strong is Marijuana?

-Strain and Cultivation technique
+Strain and Cultivation Technique

-Part of plant used
+Part of Plant Used

 The flowering tops, or "buds" of the female cannabis plant have the highest concentrations of THC, followed by the leaves.
 Much lower THC levels are found in the stalks and seeds of the cannabis plant.

-Preparation for use
+Preparation for Use

 The cannabis plant can be prepared in different ways for use, and these different forms have different potency.
 The strongest preparation is known as "hash oil," which is made by extracting THC from the cannabis plant in oil.
 Hash oil has been found to contain 15% to 30% THC.
 The resin secreted from the plant can be dried to make "hash," which is the second strongest preparation.
 Hash has THC concentrations ranging from 10% to 20%.
 The form with the lowest THC level is the dried buds and leaves of the plant, commonly known as marijuana.
-Marijuana is the most common form of cannabis available in Australia and can vary in potency from less than 1% to 20%.
+Marijuana is the most common form of cannabis available in the USA and can vary widely in potency from less than 1% to 20%.

-So what's the story?
+So What's the Story?